Health and Longevity Course for Dogs Chapter 3

 I'm not opposed to the use medication when no other options are present, but it's important to keep in mind that drugs are not a true cure, in the same way pouring chemicals in water to purify it is not true purification, but a different kind of pollution.

 I see drugs as a last resort

 In the best-case scenario, drugs are "the crutches" in the healing process and you want to get rid of them as soon as possible.

 "This pill for that" approach to medicine is one of the main reasons why doctor error is the third cause of death in the United States.
 We all should be asking if it is possibly more important to change, transform and rebuild our medical system than be terrified of terrorists?
 Is it possible that there are more people dying of side-effects of drugs and ineffective treatments?

 Is it possible that the most important task for our society is to prevent drug companies from conducting their self-serving research?
 Wouldn't it be safer if independent, government-regulated bodies conducted research in all areas of medicine, so the main focus is not on developing toxic drugs?

 Many people still fall for the idea that this pill is for the heart, this one is for a cough and this one is for sore joints.

 They don't seem to understand that pills are chemicals that are foreign to the body.
 One can never be one hundred percent sure that a drug is completely harmless because, in most cases, it is not naturally occurring in the body.

 The body is programmed to get rid of everything foreign.
 The process is called cleansing or detoxification.
 In a young individual, these cleansing processes are more effective, but with age, the efficiency slows down, similar to a water filter.

 The cleansing process

-I can’t resist going back to the concert and your favourite song.
+I can’t resist going back to the concert and your favorite song.
 If an obnoxious drunk appears, security may remove him or, if there is no security, your good friends and allies will help you get rid of him.